jbcodeforce/flink-studies/docs/index.md

  *src: apache Flink site*

-Some operations, such `group-by`,  may reshuffle or repartition the data.
-This is a costly operation, that involve serialization and sending data over the network.
+Some operations, such `group-by` or `count`,  may reshuffle or repartition the data.
+This is a costly operation, that involves serialization and sending data over the network.
 Finally events can be assigned to one sink via rebalancing from multiple streams to one.
 Here is an example of SQL streaming logic with where statement can be run in parallel; while grouping, repartition the streams and then rebalance to one sink:

 ```sql
 INSERT INTO results